open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 **[Our FAQ page](vi-faq.md)** is a comprehensive resource for answers to common questions about internship and First Steps.
 It also includes tutorials for our core tools and languages.

-- Can't find answer in FAQ's or have general inquries - Message on Discord
+- Can't find answer in FAQ's or have general inquiries - Message on Discord
 - Try avoiding DMs - You get fast answer & help from whole community
 - Please use Google, Stack Exchange & AI as supplementary resources